 It never hurts to have additional education in the subject, however.

 The National Federation of Paralegal Associations offers an advanced specialty certification in corporate law.
 To receive this specialty certification, candidates must complete a three-course sequence, with each course lasting 4 weeks:

 - Contract law

-Although their job duties and responsibilities are often administrative in nature, they are entrusted to prepare important documents associated with major corporate transactions, such as initial public offerings, mergers, and acquisitions.
+Although their job duties and responsibilities are often administrative in nature, paralegals are entrusted with preparing important documents associated with major corporate transactions, such as initial public offerings, mergers, and acquisitions.

 During mergers and acquisitions, paralegals in corporate law often conduct due diligence investigations.
+These investigations are designed to uncover issues that could lead to lengthy and expensive court confrontations, only before they actually get to court.
+The process is similar to investigating and preparing for a case; digging through financials and other documentation, interviewing executives, reviewing procedures.
 They prepare audit letters for distribution to auditors and clients, gather litigation and billing information and prepare draft responses to auditor requests for information.